Tesfaldet1/Tesfaldet1/README.md

 - 👋 Hi, I’m @Tesfaldet Weldemicheal
-- 👀 I’m interested in programmring and IT infrastructure and newtwork design
+- 👀 I’m interested in programming and IT infrastructure and network design
-- 🌱 I’m currently learning Full Stack developer
+- 🌱 I’m currently working as an IT technician and onsite support
 - 💞️ I’m looking to collaborate on team working
 - 📫 How to reach me ...
+- email: tweldemicheal@gmail.com
+- phone: 0762169989
 -
 Competency in both language and technology